pikvm/pikvm/docs/community_faq.md

-### Can I power the Pi via POE?
-- Yes!
-But you will still need to ensure you isolate the 5v connection between the Raspberry Pi and host PC to prevent backpower issues that can cause instability or damage to either the host PC or the Pi.
-Power/Data cable + usb power blocker would work.
-Please see Variant #1 in the main getting started page for details.

-### Do I need a power splitter?
-Why do I need one?
-- Yes for RPi4, Yes and No for ZeroW - Yes if you want dedicated power, otherwise No
-- Yes, otherwise you could back power the pi and or the target
-- You can get a Y cable from amazon and mod one of the leads - Please see getting started guide - or see [non modding of Y cable](https://github.com/pikvm/pikvm#hardware-for-v2)
-- You can also get a power splitter board from Tindi or PiShop [(Links provided under variants #3 & #4)](https://github.com/pikvm/pikvm#hardware-for-v2)
-- If you have the v3 HAT - This is built in

 ### I can't get the KVM KB to work on my ZeroW!
 Make sure that you did NOT modify your config.txt file, this is the default:
 ```